 I recommend booking these train tickets as soon as possible since these tickets get more expensive the closer it gets to the departure date.
 For example, some routes can start at around €25 and then cost €100+ if booked a same-day ticket.

 A few years ago the French National Railways created a new low-budget TVG high-speed train line called OuiGo.
 It basically connects Paris with a handful of popular French destinations but it does it at a cheaper fare than the normal TVG train.

-OuiGo is no/low frills so there are bag limits, there is no food available, there are a few extra charges.
+OuiGo is no/low frills so there are bag limits, no food available, and there are a few extra charges.

 Intercités Medium-Distance Train Fares

 Intercités (IC) trains are medium-distance trains that often connect both major and medium-sized cities.
 I also recommend booking these as early as it is convenient to get the best price.